Do you have any dealers or distributors?

-- Resonant side collar (on nesting drums there is a second collar here that is not glued to the other but held in place by 4 thumb screws, no change to tuning occurs when removed to pack other drums inside.
+- Resonant-side collar (on nesting drums there is a second collar here that is not glued to the other but held in place by 4 thumb screws, no change to tuning occurs when removed for packing nested drums inside.

 What are the advantages of your drum shell design?

 - Greater airspace inside the shell means that a shallower drum will play “effectively deeper” than the same depth/diameter in a conventional shell.